Darold Jenkins

-Darold Jenkins (June 6, 1919 – September 16, 1986) was an American football player.
+Darold Jenkins (June 6, 1919 – September 16, 1986) was an American college football center.
 He was elected to the College Football Hall of Fame in 1976.

 Biography

 Jenkins first joined Don Faurot's Missouri Tigers as a fullback, spending most of his time on the bench.
 By mid way through his junior year, Jenkins had taken over as the starting center and went on to earn All Big Six Conference honors that season.

 In 1941, as a senior, Jenkins captained Missouri to a Big Six Conference Championship and an appearance in the Sugar Bowl against the Fordham Rams.
 Jenkins again earned All Big Six Conference honors and became the first Tiger to earn consensus All-America honors.

 After college, Jenkins was a bomber pilot in World War II.
 Flying his 27th mission, he was shot down and spent 17 months in a Nazi Germany POW camp.

 Upon his discharge from the military, Jenkins went to law school, becoming a practicing attorney in 1952, eventually working for the Missouri State Highway Commission.
 He died September 16, 1986.